-A generic system image (GSI) is a "pure Android" implementation with unmodified Android Open Source Project (AOSP) code.
+A Generic System Image (GSI) is a "pure Android" implementation with unmodified Android Open Source Project (AOSP) code, runnable on a variety of Android devices.

 - Interactions that involve the UI.